nextcloud/documentation/developer_manual/app_development/bootstrap.rst

 Bootstrapping
 =============

-Every php process has a relatively short lifespan that lasts as long as the HTTP request or the invokation of the command line program.
+Every php process has a relatively short lifespan that lasts as long as the HTTP request or the invocation of the command line program.
 At the beginning of this lifespan, Nextcloud initializes its services.
 At the same time, any additional apps might want to register their services to Nextcloud as well.
 This event is called the *bootstrapping* and this chapter shall shed some light on how to hook into this with an app.